Log in

 — Ray Brown

-Figuring out how to get more home loans to buy 6 more properties.
+So obsessed that I learned how to get 6 more loans to buy 6 more properties.

-A few years into my real estate obsession I found myself working as a banker at Chase Bank.
+A few years into my real estate journey I found myself working as a banker for Chase Bank.

 Watching someone's eyes light up the first time they realize it's possible to buy their first home never gets old.

-After leaving my banking job of 10 years and starting this little online education business (Millennial Wealth).
+After leaving my banking job and starting this little online education business (Millennial Wealth).

 Many people have asked how buying their first home works.